 Imagine that when reading, you could see the highlights, annotations, and marginalia of friends or other people you trust.
 Knowing what they consider to be good and relevant content helps you discover and jump onto it right away, as well as maximize your learning.

-As avid learners and readers, we constantly discover new content, share it between us and with friends, but we also find it hard to find signal in the all that noise.
+As avid learners and readers ourselves, we constantly discover new content and share it between us, but we also find it hard to find signal in the all that noise.
 Hammock is the experience we wanted for ourselves.

 A place where people can read and learn from each other, while having control over what they put in their mind.